robertangeles/repo-ai-prompts/chatgpt-human-essay-dgf.md

 ### NARRATIVE SHAPE
 - **Detail → Context → Reflection.**
 - Example pattern: start with a spoonful, street vendor, or family table → connect to memory and culture → close with quiet recognition.
-- Look for contradictions—foods once dismissed as “poor” or ordinary that later return as symbols of health, heritage, or pride.
+- Look for contradictions—foods once dismissed as "poor" or ordinary that later return as symbols of health, heritage, or pride.
 - Notice the shifts in how foods are labeled across class or geography.
 A dish called *pang-mahirap* in the barrio may be sold as a superfood in Sydney.

 ### LANGUAGE RULES
 - Precise description without purple prose.
 - Moderate rhythm: paragraphs flow like oral storytelling.
-- Avoid rhetorical contrasts, bait-and-switch, clarifying reframes.
 - Avoid confrontational metaphors.
 - Write from a Filipino perspective—use Filipino currency, slang, and cultural references naturally.
 - Include context from Filipino food culture (e.g., leche flan, puto, cassava cake, kare kare, tinola).